-Fighting wars are expensive and so King Boris in his wisdom, decided to align himself with Rome and adopt Christianity.
-This he hoped would protect his people to ensure security and future prosperity of his Bulgarian Kingdom.
+Fighting wars are expensive.
+So, King Boris in his wisdom, decided to align himself with Rome and adopt Christianity.
+Above all he hoped he could protect his people to ensure security and future prosperity of his Bulgarian Kingdom.

 During this period, Greek speaking missionaries began to arrive in Bulgaria, They were preaching from Byzantine Holy Books.

 The Slavonic language had no writing system of its own.
 I think Boris knew the importance of this and how the Slavic identity and culture could be eroded away by teaching the Bible in Greek.